influxdata/docs-v2/content/flux/v0.x/query-data/prometheus.md

   ```
 ---

-To query Prometheus-formatted metrics from an HTTP(S)-accessible endpoint using Flux
+To query Prometheus-formatted metrics from an HTTP endpoint using Flux
 import the [`experimental/prometheus` package](/flux/v0.x/stdlib/experimental/prometheus/)
 and use [`prometheus.scrape`](/flux/v0.x/stdlib/experimental/prometheus/scrape).
-Provide the **url** to scrape metrics from.
+Use the **url** parameter to provide the URL to scrape metrics from.

 {{< keep-url >}}
 ```js